Privacy Notice

 Security of your Personal Data

 BioSensics secures your Personal Data from unauthorized access, use or disclosure, alteration or destruction by implementing and maintaining technical, administrative, and physical measures that are reasonably designed to help protect Personal Data from unauthorized processing.
 Some of these measures include the de-identification of clinical study data, on-device encryption, encryption in transit using TLSv1.2 or newer and encryption at rest.
+The security of your data is important to us but remember that no method of transmission over the Internet or method of electronic storage is 100% secure.
+Any transmission of Personal Data is at your own risk.

 Children under thirteen